tjpajala/paavo/README.md

 ### Running the tests

-If you want to run the automated tests, just navigate to the folder you just used and run pytest:
+If you want to run the automated tests, just navigate to the folder you just created and run pytest:
 ```
 python -m pytest
 ```

 ## Running the demo
-Navigate to the folder you used and start the app:
+Navigate to the folder you created and start the app:
 ```
 python run app.py
 ```